 sudo systemctl restart apache2

-Reload Apache web server: (For minor changes that don’t require a complete restart)
+Reload Apache web server: Use this for minor configuration changes that do not require a complete restart.

 sudo systemctl reload apache2